 There are now literally thousands of social media networks to choose from.
 By number of active accounts, Facebook is undoubtedly the most popular, but you should still research whether it will be the best one for you to target.
 Social media isn’t as simple as putting all your efforts in one place.
 As you would with your other marketing efforts, consider what is most relevant for your customers and prospects, look at where your target audience is and get involved and talk to them there.
 It won’t be the same ones for every business.

 Make sure you test each social tool.
 This will help you establish the right one for your business.
 You can do this by monitoring markers of engagement such as shares and likes, for example, but you can also do more detailed targeting and analysis on networks that have facilities for placing paid adverts too.

 Related: Beginners Guide to Social Media

 The wealth of user information that social networks gather – from demographics to interests – makes them invaluable databases for businesses to use to place highly targeted adverts to their audience and prospects.
 But, always analyse the data for feedback.
 Facebook’s phenomenal reach means it’s now used in local marketing search results, but, like any advert, you need to be smart and use it wisely to avoid spending money unnecessarily.

 As your network builds, you’ll have an active, local audience where your existing customers and prospects like and share information you are generating.
 Talk to them, show them what you have to offer, but don’t sell; pop in the occasional post that mentions some of the offers and deals you might have.
 Engage with your customers and they’ll want to continue to engage with your company.

+As a specialist social media agency we know the importance of social media for your business!
 If you’d like to learn more about how to leverage social media for local marketing to grow your business – and see whether we could help you effectively double your budget in the process using EU Match Funding – don’t hold back, call us today on 0870 062 8760 or learn more on our sell more online more profitably page.